andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Action: Decide what our three big topics for "Journey" are.

+Andrew's might be:

+ * Establish a Domain Vision - what it prioritised and of highest value.
+Where does (should?) the control / the power / the centre of gravity sit?
+ * Find the AS-IS bounded contexts - you can start from the top, or take value-stream slices, going *end-to-end* helps a lot
+    * Context Map
+    * Copying data
+    * Alberto Brandolini's ()->|()->() diagram
+    * Warning! - SubDomains
+    * Core Domain, and other Strategic design patterns
+ * _Everyone_ does the modelling
+ 	* Running "awareness" sessions to engage the business and allow their language to carry weight

 There is an order to do things...

-(HAve some common slide headings / topics for both Gaythri and Andrew to cover)
+(Have some common slide headings / topics for both @Gaythri and @Andrew to cover)

 ---